McLaren Vale Water Allocation Plan

 Monitoring and reporting on water resources of the McLaren Vale PWA

-Constant monitoring of the McLaren Vale PWA is undertaken by the Hills and Fleurieu Landscape Board and the Department for Environment and Water.
-Results of this monitoring contributes to the production of groundwater status reports and will inform the review of the WAPs.
+Ongoing monitoring of the McLaren Vale PWA is undertaken by the Hills and Fleurieu Landscape Board and the Department for Environment and Water.
+Results of this monitoring contributes to the production of groundwater status reports and will inform the review of the McLaren Vale WAP.